robgonnella/ardi/v2/README.md

     ardi compile <sketch_directory> --fqbn <board_fqbn> --verbose

-Accepts the a custom build property flag - see
+Accepts custom build properties flag - see
 [Build Properties](#Build-Properties)

 The compile command also allows you print all build properties by using the